icyparkinson/sleepyanime/readme.md

 <h2>Future Update Plans:</h2>
     <ul>
-        <li>Add a login function so that each user can have their own anime list</li>
         <li>Make "currently watching" more unique</li>
         <li>Implement "sort by" option by clicking on the column heads</li>
     </ul>